-1. All reviewers involved in the review of applications must sign a conflict of interest disclosure form for each application review in which they participate.
-On the conflict of interest disclosure form, each reviewer must identify any applicant with which they have an actual or perceived conflict of interest, although they do not need to provide the reason for the conflict.

-2. Additionally, a reviewer must act immediately upon any suggestion, inquiry, or intimation that a conflict of interest exists at any other point in the application review process.
-Upon identification, such matters are referred to the Authorizing Program Manager.

-3. If it is determined that an actual or perceived conflict of interest exists, as defined by this policy or relevant law, it is important that appropriate steps must be taken to avoid the conflict and the reviewer may be deemed ineligible to continue the review process.
+- 1. All reviewers involved in the review of applications must sign a conflict of interest disclosure form for each application review in which they participate.
+On the conflict of interest disclosure form, each reviewer must identify any applicant with which they have an actual or perceived conflict of interest, although they do not need to provide the reason for the conflict. - 2.
+Additionally, a reviewer must act immediately upon any suggestion, inquiry, or intimation that a conflict of interest exists at any other point in the application review process.
+Upon identification, such matters are referred to the Authorizing Program Manager. - 3.
+If it is determined that an actual or perceived conflict of interest exists, as defined by this policy or relevant law, the reviewer may be deemed ineligible to continue the review process.